Skip to main content

 dremio-client LoadBalancer 10.99.227.180 8.8.8.8 31010:32260/TCP,9047:30620/TCP 2d

-If you want to change the expose port on the load balancer, change the value of the setting coordinator.client.port in the file values.local.yaml.
+If you want to change the exposed port on the load balancer, change the value of the setting coordinator.client.port in the file values-overrides.yaml.

-• If the value in the TYPE column of the output is NodePort, access Dremio using JDBC/ODBC through http://localhost:32390.
+• If the value in the TYPE column of the output is NodePort, access Dremio using ODBC/JDBC through http://localhost:32390.

-Run the following command to use the service dremio-client in Kubernetes to find the host for Apache Arrow Flight connections by using the following command:
+Run the following command to use the services dremio-client in Kubernetes to find the host for Apache Arrow Flight connections by using the following command:

 $ kubectl get services dremio-client

-• If the value in the TYPE column of the output is LoadBalancer, access Dremio using Flight through the address in the EXTERNAL_IP column and port 32010.
+• If the value in the TYPE column of the output is LoadBalancer, access Dremio using Apache Arrow Flight through the address in the EXTERNAL_IP column and port 32010.

 $ kubectl get services dremio-client